 Christ Church (also known as Kirton Holme Church) is an Anglican Church located in the small village of Kirton Holme which is located on the outskirts of Boston, Lincolnshire.
-The church has been the focal point of the village since July 1964, there was religious activity in the village prior to this in the form of the Methodist Chutch.
+The church has been the focal point of the village since July 1964, there was religious activity in the village prior to this in the form of the Methodist Church.
 Kirton Holme Church is proud of its history which stretches back over the last two centuries.

 The earliest record of religion in Kirton Holme and Hubberts Bridge starts at the beginning of the 19th century.
 There were two groups the Wesleyans and the Anglicans.
 The first chapel for public worship at Kirton Holme was built by the Wesleyans in 1820.